 Ukrainian Foreign Minister Dmytro Kuleba attends a press conference with his Japanese counterpart Yoko Kamikawa in a bomb shelter in Kyiv on January 7.

-Asked about his most difficult series of negotiations, Mr Kuleba said: "The most difficult conversations are the ones where you feel like you just want to punch the other person in the nose, but you can't really do it."
+Asked about his most difficult series of negotiations, Mr. Kuleba said: “The most difficult conversations are the ones where you feel like you just want to punch the other person in the nose, but you really can’t do it.”

 Ukrainian and Russian negotiators have held several rounds of talks in the first weeks since the conflict erupted in February 2022, first near Ukraine's border with Belarus and then in Türkiye.

 Mr Kuleba said at the time that the talks in Türkiye were difficult because of the need to resolve the ceasefire and arrange humanitarian corridors.
-No agreement was reached during those talks, and the parties have not sat down to talk since.
+No agreement was reached during those talks, and the sides have not sat down to talk since.

 Responding to the Ukrainian Foreign Minister's words, Russian Foreign Ministry spokeswoman Maria Zakharova told the Izvestia daily that such statements showed the "weakness" of Ukraine's leadership.